 Missouri Pit Bull Rescue makes no express or implied warranty, representation or promise to the age, health, breed, habits, disposition, behaviors, obedience, or safety of the dogs in our program.
 Our assessments are subjective and based on information we receive when selecting the dogs for our program, as well as observations and reports from our volunteers and caretakers.
 Adopters understand that no one can predict how a dog will act or react under all circumstances and situations.

-Bam is a bit of a mystery to us all.
-We don’t know the circumstances about what landed Bam at the local shelter, but we know that it’s been a familiar place for him in his life so far.
-Bam has sadly landed at the shelter four times in the past year.
+Bam is a bit of a mystery...
+We don’t know the circumstances behind what landed him at the local shelter, but we know that it’s been a familiar place for him.
+Bam has sadly been in and out of the shelter four times in the past year.
 While we don’t have information about his background or upbringing, we know that he’s safe with us now and that’s all that matters.
-Such a handsome dog deserves a loving family to call his own!
+Such a handsome and loving dog deserves a devoted family to call his own!

 Adoption Fee: $150

 Hubba hubba!
 This boy is strikingly handsome!
 He’s Blue and white with distinctive markings on his nose and chin.
 Bam has natural floppy ears and the cutest Pittie smile.